vercel/next.js/docs/basic-features/custom-app.md

 # Custom `App`

 Next.js uses the `App` component to initialize pages.
 You can override it and control the page initialization.
-Which allows you to do amazing things like:
+It allows you to do amazing things like:

 - Persisting layout between page changes
 - Keeping state when navigating pages